binaryphile/concorde/README.md

-Strict mode does require more careful coding style to avoid unintentional errors, so it is suggested that you have practice with it before enabling it on existing code.
+Strict mode does require more careful coding style to avoid unintentional errors, so it is suggested that you have practice with it before enabling it on legacy code.

 I will add some recommended coding hygeine when working with strict mode, but until I do, you can learn more [here] and at [Aaron Maxwell's